Wai-Playground/waifcord/README.md

 ### Final Words

 Thanks for reading, let me know on my Discord server if there's any problems or if you have any new fun bot ideas for me to build.
+My priority right now is completing the memory portion of the bot. ✅

 Author - *Shokkunn / Wai Hlaing*
-#### Psst
+#### Psst 💬
 I'm also searching for an internship so if this project piqued your interest, DM me on my LinkedIn or socials (Find out more on my Main Github account: https://github.com/Jupiternerd)